neerajdixit1990/ROP-Payload-Generator/README.md

 - We replace all the NULL bytes in payload by using _strcpy_
 - This ROP payload is easy to build as it just requires 2 gadgets but it assumes the presence of libc

-2) mprotect syscall (without strcpy)
+2) mprotect syscall (without strcpy, no dependency on libc)
--
-3) This is another stack frame layout which also invokes the mprotect syscall, which relies on instructions, some of which be found.
+- All the remaining 3 stack frame layouts do not rely on libc to find gadgets
+- They use different combinations of registers to execute the mprotect syscall
+- Stack frame layout for each of them is printed as the code executes

 References
 ----------